rubyide/vscode-ruby/docs/troubleshooting.md

 If you believe the extension is incorrectly assigning TextMate Scopes, please fix the grammar and open a PR!

+## Environment is incorrectly detected

+Please read over the [documentation](https://github.com/rubyide/vscode-ruby/blob/master/docs/language-server.md) on Environment Detection in the language server to ensure you understand its features and limitations.

 ## Linting or Formatting is incorrect

 ### Language Server